 We are often reminded of the impacts that global heating has on our land-based ecosystems and how higher temperatures will eventually cause the planet’s resources to diminish, impacting human health and the environment.
-But what about the 71% of the planet that is under water?
+But what about the 71% of the planet covered by the ocean?
 Rarely are we reminded of the issues that a warming climate pose to our marine ecosystems.

 It is no secret that the earth’s temperature is warming, since the 1800s the average surface temperature has increased by 1⁰C, this is anticipated rise to 4⁰C by 2100, according to the 2018 IPCC report.
-How exactly does this impact the areas of the earth that are less explored than the moon — our seas?
+How exactly does this impact the areas of the earth that are less explored than the moon — the ocean ?

 Mass scale environmental impact